Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day8: 08/05/25: Two Pointer Problems
 Did most water today (medium) it was about finding the largest container to hold water.
 I ahve done the hard version of this problem before.
 Got the brute force approach but could not get the optimal without help.

+## Day 9: 08/07/25: Did A Graph Problem Today
+Did the number of islands problem today.
+It's a classic graph problem that I think is one of the best leetcode problems out there.
+Got it after several attempts; did the iterative solution.